Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 However, it is best to seek help from a veterinarian to identify the exact cause and come to a correct diagnosis.
 Your dog may be suffering from overproduction of bile or from an irritated stomach due to it being empty for too long.

-In both cases, long term, left untreated, the symptoms may worsen and even lead to esophageal ulceration.
-There also may be some serious possibilities to consider such as irritable bowel syndrome, intestinal blockages, pancreatitis or food allergies to name just a few.
+In both cases, if left untreated long-term, the symptoms may worsen and even lead to esophageal ulceration.
+There also may be some serious possibilities to consider such as irritable bowel syndrome, intestinal blockages, pancreatitis, or food allergies to name just a few.